To Sunscreen or Not to Sunscreen?

 Mineral sunscreens are generally rated better for safety by the EWG.
 Zinc oxide provides excellent UVA protection so be sure the mineral sunscreen you choose contains it.

 If you are hesitant to use a mineral sunscreen because of the classic lifeguard white-nose look that you don’t want for your entire body, rest assured that there are quite a few out there that go on smoothly and leave minimal or no white.
 You often have to just try them out to see which one works for you as far as consistency, scent and color.
 You will find a broader choice of good quality, mineral sunscreens at stores that focus on natural and organic products.
-There is also an integrative pharmacy in town that has a broad selection and licensed estheticians on staff to help you with your options.

 It goes without saying that it is extremely important to protect kids from sunburn.
 A few blistering sunburns in childhood can double the lifetime chance of developing serious forms of skin cancer.
 The best protection is sunscreen and then a hat and shirt.
 For infants under 6 months, it is absolutely necessary to keep them out of the direct sun because their skin is not yet protected by melanin.
 Most sunscreens advise against using for babies under 6 months so consult your doctor if you feel you need to use it.
 It is best to keep babies in tightly woven, but loose fitting clothing and a sun hat.
 Make shade using the stroller canopy or an umbrella and take walks in the early morning or late afternoon.